RAvdek/legendrian_links/README.md

 2022-03-08 11:25:07,584|utils|INFO|Ending execution batch_zero_set
 2022-03-08 11:25:07,584|utils|INFO|Found 0 augmentations of DGA
 ```
-After about 70 minutes.
-We see that the RSFT DGA has no augmentations!
+After about 70 minutes we see that the RSFT DGA has no augmentations!
 This computation would have been impossible without batch processing due to memory constraints of my laptop.

 # To do list